 Nubart doesn't consume the device's storage since the digital content is streamed.
 Offline solutions are also available.

-Visitor research is critical, but difficult to gather.
+Visitor research is critical, but difficult to collect.

 Nubart cards are not only an innovative audio guide that provides a multilingual self-guided tour to your audience, but also an ideal data collector.
-Nubart gathers usage and behavioral data from your visitors' smartphones anonymously, never violating their privacy.
-(See our Data Policy for Nubart's audio guides).
+Nubart collects usage and behavioral data from your visitors' smartphones anonymously, never violating their privacy.

 As a Nubart customer you'll have a password-protected access to your usage reports.
-Included in these reports:
+Included in these reports, among others: